MirunaRosca/mirunarosca.github.io/index.md

 - Aug.
 2017: Middle-Product Learning with Errors, CRYPTO 2017, Santa Barbara, USA

 ## Talks at Seminars/ Workshops/ Summer schools
 - Jun.
-2021: Private Set Intersection from Homomorphic Encryption: A Python Implementation, Cryptology and Security Seminar, University of Caen, France
+2021: Private Set Intersection from Homomorphic Encryption: A Python Implementation, Cryptology and Security Seminar, University of Caen, France, virtual
 - Dec.
 2019: MPSign: A Signature from Small-Secret Middle-Product Learning with Errors, AriC Seminar, Lyon, France
 - July 2019: On the Middle-Product Learning With Errors Problem and its applications in cryptography, AriC Seminar, Lyon, France
 - May 2018: Middle-Product Learning with Errors, LATCA@BiCi: LATtice Crypto and Algorithms, Bertinoro, Italy